nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

 FitnessDuke data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually. :-)

+### Editing the data file

+FitnessDuke data are saved as a JSON file [JAR file location]/resources/data.json.
+Advanced users are welcome to update data directly by editing that data file.

+**Caution: If your changes to the data file makes its format invalid, FitnessDuke will discard all data and start with an empty data file at the next run.**

 ## FAQ